bbgdzxng1/interlace-detection-test-patterns/README.md

   - Standard definition DV (PAL or NTSC) is bottom field first
   - Standard definition D1 PAL is top field first
   - Standard Definition D1 NTSC is usually (but not always) bottom field first
-  - What about ATSC1.0?
-Modern ATSC 1.0 Standard Definition HDHomeRun captures seem to be TFF.
+  - Standard Definition ATSC 1.0 captures (via HDHomerun) seem to be TFF.
   - What about DVB-T?
   - What about PAL & NTSC DVDs?
-Does it stand that the convention is that PAL DVDs are TFF and NTSC DVDs are BFF?
+The standard allows both, but does it stand that the convention is that PAL DVDs are TFF and NTSC DVDs are BFF?

 #### FFmpeg bwdif & yadif
 - These extreme-case interlace test patterns expose one of the weaknesses of the bwdif deinterlacer.
 For general use, bwdif remains superior to yadif, but the particular characteristics of the content exposes bwdif's weakness.